mennucc/btrfs_care/README.md

 `SCRUB_MAX_AGE_DAYS` only defines the default for the CLI; you can override it dynamically with `--scrub-max-age-days DAYS` as shown above.

+### Capture Kernel Error Context

+Every run scans recent kernel logs for Btrfs warnings/errors on each device, maps the reported `root` IDs back to their subvolume paths, and prints the affected files.
+To persist those findings, pass `--error-log /path/to/log`; add `--error-log-format json` if you prefer structured entries instead of the default text summary.

 ## How It Works

 ### 1. Filesystem Discovery